okteto/blog-proposals/building-and-deploying-a-fastapi-app.md

 ## Routes

-You'll be building a recipe application.
+You'll be building a recipe application where you can store, remove, update and delete recipes by sending HTTP requests.

 Before you begin writing the routes, define the model schema for the application: